IP-DND-Resources/Tactician-Class-5e-2024/Tactician-Class-Homebrewey.md

 #### Level 3: Repetition
 Through repetition and focus, you have learned to consistently cast some of the most basic spells.

 **Repetition.** After using a Spell Scroll of Level 0 (Cantrip), you can memorize the spell, or replace an already memorized spell.
 You can learn up to two cantrips in this way at a time.
 Intelligence is your spellcasting ability for these spells.
-You can learn an additional cantrip in this way at Tactitician level 6 and 14.
+You can learn an additional cantrip in this way at Tactician level 6 and 14.

 #### Level 6: Practiced
 You have Advantage on Intelligence (Arcana) checks and when you take the utilize action on Intelligence and Dexterity Tools.